CDKitchen - it's what's cooking online!Search for recipes here!

 1 cup Wood Ear mushrooms, stems removed, thinly sliced

-6 (10 inch) flour tortillas, warmed
+6 flour tortillas (10 inch), warmed

-Bottled plum sauce
+bottled plum sauce

 Pound the pork slices between sheets of waxed paper with a meat mallet to a 1/4 inch thickness.
 Cut the pork into 1/4 inch-wide bite-size strips.

-Combine the pork and 2 tablespoons cornstarch in a shallow bowl and mix well.
-Stir together the orange juice, 1 tablespoon cornstarch, soy sauce and hoisin sauce.
 Heat a wok or large skillet over high heat.
 Add 1 Tablespoon of the oil.
 Whisk the eggs into the wok and scramble for 1 to 2 minutes until cooked.
 Remove to a cutting board and quickly chop finely.

 For each serving, place one flour tortilla on a serving plate.
 Spoon some of the pork mixture into the center of a flour tortilla.
 Drizzle some plum sauce over the filling.
 Roll to enclose the filling.
 Place seam side down on the plates.
 Spoon more plum sauce on top.
 Serve immediately.

-Note: Wood Ear mushrooms (also called cloud ears) resemble a miniature elephant's ear and are supposed to be dry, brown and rubbery.
-They have been used for centuries by Asian herbalists.
 If stored properly, dried Wood Ears will last for up to one year.
 Reconstitute them to add some "chew" to stir-frys, pilafs, pasta, soups and bean dishes.
 Wood Ear mushrooms give the classic taste and flavor to Cantonese Mu Shu pork.